shuler07/ToDoApp/README.md

 Docker must be installed to run.

 ### 1 way:
-1. Istall the repository to your device and run terminal from this directory.
+1. Istall the repository to your device and run terminal from directory where it was installed.
-2. Run the API image build:
+2. Run the API and front image builds:
-###### docker build api -t todoapp-api
-3. Run the frontend image build:
-###### docker build web -t todoapp-web
+###### docker compose build
-4. Pull the postgres image:
+3. Pull the postgres image:
 ###### docker image pull postgres:latest
-5. Compose the API, frontend, and postgres:
+4. Launch service:
 ###### docker compose up -d

 ### 2 way:
-1. Pull the API image:
-###### docker image pull shuler7/todoapp-api:1.0
+1. Install file docker-compose.yml and run terminal from directory where it was installed
-2. Pull the frontend image:
+2. Pull the neccessary images:
-###### docker image pull shuler7/todoapp-web:1.0
-3. Pull the postgres image:
-###### docker image pull postgres:latest
+###### docker compose pull
-4. Compose the API, frontend, and postgres:
+3. Launch service:
 ###### docker compose up -d

 #### After starting, the server will be located at: http://localhost:5173